percona/everest-doc/docs/administer/manage_namespaces.md

 - To provision a DB namespace after installation, use the command `everestctl namespaces add`.

-- You may choose to skip the DB namespace installation in the `everestctl install...` command.
+- You may choose to skip the DB namespace installation in the `everestctl install` command.